-Integrity Concrete's likelihood of recurrence depends on the Company's actions going forward and its willingness to notify the one-number locate service every time before beginning excavation.
+The likelihood of recurrence depends on the Company's actions going forward and its willingness to notify the one-number locate service every time before beginning excavation.

-5. The Company's previous violations and penalties.
+5. The Company's previous Warning Letter.

-On March 3, 2023, the Commission mailed an Alleged Violation of Washington Dig Law warning letter to Integrity Concrete.
-The letter included detailed information about Washington state's underground utility damage prevention act, requirements for submitting utility locate requests before excavating, and the possibility of penalties for each violation.
-The Commission mailed the letter after receiving a report of damaged caused by Integrity Concrete on December 9, 2022, that occurred because the Company failed to submit a request to locate underground utilities before excavating.
+On January 26, 2016, the Commission mailed an Alleged Violation of Washington Dig Law letter to J&J Electric.
+The letter included detailed information about Washington State's Underground Utility Damage Prevention Act, requirements for submitting utility locate requests before excavating, and the possibility of penalties for each violation.
+The Commission mailed the letter after receiving a report of damage caused by J&J Electric on November 16, 2015, that occurred because the Company failed to submit a request to locate underground utilities before excavating.

-The Commission has considered these factors and determined that it should penalize Integrity Concrete as follows:
+The Commission has considered these factors and determined that it should penalize J&J Electric as follows:

-- \$1,000 penalty for one violation of RCW 19.122.055(1)(a) with an offer to suspend an \$800 portion of the penalty for one year, and then waive it, subject to the conditions that: - 1) Company supervisors and field crew responsible for excavation complete Dig Safe Training provided through the National Utility Contractors Association (NUCA) within 90 days of this Penalty Assessment; - 2) The Company must submit documentation of that attendance to the Commission; and - 3) The Company must not commit any further violations of RCW 19.122 within 12 months of the date of this Penalty Assessment.
+- \$1,000 penalty for one violation of RCW 19.122.055(1)(a) with an offer to suspend an \$800 portion of the penalty for one year, and then waive it, subject to the conditions that: - 1) J&J Electric supervisors and field crew responsible for excavation complete Dig Safe Training provided through the National Utility Contractors Association (NUCA) within 90 days of this Penalty Assessment; - 2) The Company must submit documentation of that attendance to the Commission; and - 3) J&J Electric must not commit any further violations of RCW 19.122 within 12 months of the date of this Penalty Assessment.